luthfiswees/exam-notes/part-2.md

 - An **user**,  **program**, or **application** must be able to access **only** the resource it needed.
 Nothing more, nothing less.

-- In building any apps, VM's, etc. Make sure to follow this approach thoroughly to ensure security
+- In building any apps, VM's, etc. Make sure to follow this approach thoroughly to ensure security.
+This approach is implemented in IAM Policy Management.

 ### > Basic Console Commands